FP&A Analyst

 Collaborate with business stakeholders to define appropriate KPIs to report on based on business goals and priorities.

-Deeply understand commercial, operational and financial data and our company business model.
+Deeply understand commercial, operational and financial data and their company business model.

 Collaborate with the Business Intelligence team to create required attributes and metrics available in the data cubes by briefing requirements and validating data.